hlukanov/osna-hackathon/README.md

 <a name="createapp" />
 ## Create an Application
 The Bluemix environment gives you the opportunity to create web or mobile applications.
-Staging and configuring such apps may require some additional knowledge, e.g. how web servers work and perhaps understanding of web technologies such as HTML.
+Staging and configuring such apps online may require some additional knowledge, e.g. how web servers work and perhaps understanding of web technologies such as HTML.

 ### Locally
 We recommend that you work **locally** on your computer.